ALASdoo/alasdoo_com_v2/content/english/_index.md

   enable: true
   title: 'Working at ALAS'
   subtitle: 'Careers'
-  content: 'ALAS is all about providing [a vibrant culture](culture/) through a pleasant atmosphere, possibilities for professional growth, entertainment, relaxation, and social interaction.
+  content: 'ALAS is all about providing [a vibrant culture](culture/) through a pleasant atmosphere, possibilities for professional growth, relaxation, entertainment, and social interaction.

   We encourage people to have a healthy work/life balance, and devote time and energy to their families and hobbies.
-We are nurturing a community of inspired people who feel respected, driven, and accomplished.

-  As crazy as it may sound, we do look forward to Mondays!'
+  As crazy as it may sound, we look forward to Mondays!'
   button:
     enable: true
     type: 'primary'